MicrosoftDocs/windowsserverdocs/EssentialsDocs/install/Install-and-Configure-Windows-Server-Essentials-or-Windows-Server-Essentials-Experience.md

 ---
 title: "Install and Configure Windows Server Essentials or Windows Server Essentials Experience"
-description: Learn how to install and configure Windows Server Essentials or the Essentials Experience role om Windows Server 2016. ms.date: 10/03/2016 ms.topic: article ms.assetid: 48ea6cd4-3955-4aaf-9236-2515a6c3e730
+description: Learn how to install and configure Windows Server Essentials or the Essentials Experience role on Windows Server 2016. ms.date: 10/03/2016 ms.topic: article ms.assetid: 48ea6cd4-3955-4aaf-9236-2515a6c3e730